dspani/covid19/README.md

 ## Goals:
-The goals of this project were for us to gain knowledge in the cloud computing while providing a relevant and useful service.\
+The goals of this project were for us to gain knowledge in cloud computing while providing a relevant and useful service.\
 We wanted to provide current information on the growing epidemic and every once a day, notifications give simple, official information through email or/and text messages so people can acknowledge the danger that is the coronavirus.